NORTHAMPTON'S MUSIC HALL OF FAME

 PETE COX (Double Bass, Bass Guitar)

 Played with Dexter Gordon, Tubby Hayes, Dick Morrisey, Pete King, Stan Tracey, Bill Le Sage, Mornington Lockett, Dave O’Higgins, Don Weller, Art Themen, Gene Pitney, Frankie Vaughan, Matt Monroe, Marti Craine and many more.
 Locally born & classically trained on the violin.
 Played in the National Schools Orchestra under Sir Malcom Arnold.
-Over the years, has played with most of the British Jazz greats when the played in and around NH.
+Over the years, has played with most of the British Jazz greats when they played in and around NN.
 He was Gene Pitney’s regular bassist for 16 years.

 COZY DICKSON (Drums)